SubhankarNag/IE643_HVFI/readme.md

-# Generating intermediate frames of a handwritten video
+# IE643 Class Project: Generating intermediate frames of a handwritten video

 This repository provides tools for generating intermediate frames in videos of handwritten content.
 It includes dataset preparation scripts, fine-tuning steps, training processes and also a interface to try out.